White Mountain Cinema Camp

 💲 Cost: $75 (Scholarships available—no student turned away due to financial need!)

-The 2024 White Mountain Cinema Camp is generously sponsored by William Oppenheimer, Nancy & Julian Czarny, and Rek’-lis Brewing Company.
+The 2025 White Mountain Cinema Camp is generously sponsored by William Oppenheimer, Nancy & Julian Czarny, Rek’-lis Brewing Company, and a grant from the New Hampshire Charitable Foundation’s Arts Venture Fund for NNHF & North Country Youth Arts and Culture Fund.

 Meet the Instructors